Karate's Cradle in Okinawa

-Shuri Castle was finally rebuilt in 1992 to enter UNESCO World Heritage.
-It hosted the G8 in 2000; during the visit, you can see old pictures with Clinton, Putin, etc. Today, the entire area that surrounds the castle is called the Shuri Castle Park (with its front door 'Shureimon').
-Many tourists visit the park throughout the year, as well as the castle, gardens, several other entertainment buildings, and of course restaurants and souvenir shops.
+Nowadays, the entire area surrounding the castle is called the Shuri Castle Park, and it includes its famous great Shureimon gate.
+Many tourists visit the park throughout the year, as well as the castle, gardens, several other entertainment buildings and shows, and of course restaurants and souvenir shops.

 A must-do visit in Naha under reconstruction until 2026